aymanmilhem/App-Sec-Glossary-Mar-2019/MyStudyNotes.md

 in to basic steps that can simplify the process.
 That’s not to say it makes things easy, but it does keep IT professionals on their toes.

+> ## Important
+>In the **Written Assessment**, you will be asked to explain three principles of your choice (except Defense in Depth) and then analyse one of those in more detail.

 > **Bingo**!!